-Johanna Scheutzow, MSc in Organizational Psychiatry and Psychology, King's College London, and a psychologist for mental health app Thrive, has some go-to techniques for curbing anxious thoughts at night.
-These include dedicating specific time early in your day to focus on your worries.
+Johanna Scheutzow, MSc in Organizational Psychiatry and Psychology, King's College London, and a psychologist for mental health app Thrive (opens in new tab), has some effective techniques for how to stop anxiety ruining your sleep.
+In short, how to curb those anxious thoughts when you’re lying awake in the dark.
+Some of these techniques take place in the day and in other parts of your home or garden.
 Why?
-So that they don’t enter the bedroom with you when it’s time to sleep.
+So that they don’t enter the bedroom with you when it’s time to snooze.

-Here Scheutzow, who recently spoke to us in-depth about how to manage anxiety in its different forms, reveals her go-to techniques for stopping anxious thoughts from affecting your sleep and preventing you from dropping off…
+Here Scheutzow, who also spoke to us about how to manage anxiety (opens in new tab) in its different forms, reveals her go-to techniques for stopping anxious thoughts from affecting your sleep...

 Schedule worry time

-1. Set aside time to worry, but early in the day
+1. Set aside time to worry, but do it early in the day

 “Anxiety triggers our flight or fight system, which involves body responses such as adrenaline and cortisol release,” Scheutzow explains.
 “The body uses these to prepare us for a threat and thus makes us more alert, stopping us from being able to fall asleep.
 When it works as intended, this system can help us find solutions to threats, but in many cases, it may keep us stuck going around and around in circles.